‘PML-N backs Nawaz narrative’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Former Punjab chief minister Shahbaz Sharif’s son Suleman Shahbaz Thursday reiterated Nawaz Sharif's narrative of civilian supremacy and called for the rule of law in Pakistan.
+LONDON: Former Punjab chief minister Shahbaz Sharif’s son Suleman Shahbaz reiterated on Thursday Nawaz Sharif’s narrative of civilian supremacy and called for the rule of law in Pakistan.

 Speaking to the media outside Hasan Nawaz’s office in Stanhope House, he said: “Nawaz Sharif’s narrative is the narrative of civilian and constitutional supremacy.
 Nawaz Sharif’s narrative is that institutions should work according to the roles defined by the Constitution of Pakistan.